On this page:

 On the application and tier flow maps, the error rate is for all business transactions.
 On the business transaction flow map, errors apply only to the current business transaction.

 The Troubleshoot > Errors page shows all error transactions.
 The page contains two tabs, one for transaction errors and one for Exceptions.

 The tabs show information on the rate of errors or exceptions, and lets you drill down to the error or exception for more information, as shown:

 The following sections provide more information on the contents of the tabs.

 What is a Business Transaction Error?

-All transaction errors that have occurred in the selected time frame of the Controller UI appear in the Error Transactions tabs of the Errors page.
+All transaction errors that have been detected according to the configured error detection rules in the selected time frame of the Controller UI appear in the Error Transactions tabs of the Errors page.

 - An unhandled error or a fatal exception.
 An exception that is thrown and never caught or caught after the business transaction terminates results in a transaction error, and the exception is presented in AppDynamics.
 An exception that is thrown and caught within the context of the business transaction is not considered a transaction error and the exception is not captured in AppDynamics.